-(8) a. s-possessive (N2's N1) is recursive if N2 and N1 are related by internal or external possession (i.e., the possessor can embed).
+a. s-possessive (N2's N1) is recursive if N2 and N1 are related by internal or external possession (i.e., the possessor can embed). b. of-possessive (N1 of N2) is recursive if inanimate N1 and N2 are related by internal possession (i.e., the possessum can embed).